japila-books/spark-sql-internals/docs/spark-sql-JdbcUtils.md

 `tableExists`...FIXME

-NOTE: `tableExists` is used exclusively when `JdbcRelationProvider` is requested to <<spark-sql-JdbcRelationProvider.md#createRelation-CreatableRelationProvider, write the rows of a structured query (a DataFrame) to a table>>.
+`tableExists` is used when `JdbcRelationProvider` is requested to [write the rows of a structured query (a DataFrame) to a table](spark-sql-JdbcRelationProvider.md#createRelation-CreatableRelationProvider).

 === [[truncateTable]] `truncateTable` Method